Are Dryers Bad for the Environment? 6 Facts You Should Know

 5. What Type of Dryer Is the Most Eco-Friendly?

-Heat tumble dryers reuse the air that passes through the condenser to dry the clothes, which saves on energy.
+Heat pump and condenser dryers, on the other hand, recycle the warm air that passes through the condenser to dry the clothes, which saves on energy.

-It also uses lower temperatures compared to other kinds of dryers, which is also more energy efficient.
+Heat pump dryers in particular also use much lower temperatures compared to other kinds of dryers, which is not only gentler on the clothes, but also more energy-efficient.

 6. What Are Eco-Friendly Alternatives to Dryers?